jean-roland/LCSF_Doc/index.md

 ### Protocol Message

 The message structure is defined as:
-* Protocol id (2 Bytes): The user-defined protocol identifier (value: `0-65534`, `65535/0xFFFF` is already taken for the built-in lcsf error protocol)
+* Protocol id (2 bytes): The user-defined protocol identifier (value: `0-65534`, `65535`/`0xFFFF` is already taken for the built-in lcsf error protocol)
-* Command id (2 Bytes): The user defined command identifier (value: `0-65535`) of the command being sent.
+* Command id (2 bytes): The user-defined command identifier (value: `0-65535`) of the command being sent.
-* 1st Attribute id (2 Bytes, msb set to 0 if payload is data, 1 if sub-attributes): The user defined identifier (value `0-32767`, msb used for attribute type) of one of the command attributes.
+* 1st Attribute id (2 bytes, msb set to 0 if payload is data, 1 if sub-attributes): The user-defined identifier (value `0-32767`, msb used for attribute type) of one of the command attributes.
-* Data size or Sub-attributes number (2 Bytes): Either the data payload size or the number of sub attributes (value `0-65535`), depending on attribute type.
+* Data size or sub-attributes number (2 bytes): Either the data payload size or the number of sub attributes (value `0-65535`), depending on attribute type.
 * Attribute payload (variable Size).
 * 2nd Attribute id
 * ...

 Simple Attribute structure:
 * Attribute id
-* Data Size
+* Data size
 * Data

 Complex Attribute structure: